datopian/playbook/guide/README.md

 #### Team invoicing on Xero:

 We have updated our process to make it as smooth and easy and possible.
+Please find all the info you need [here](https://docs.google.com/document/d/1wH59j0QsRAGtEa1yNpyqVYKe7Iq1WtUu5vDGv4SQo_M/edit#).

 A step by step process & FAQs is available [here](https://docs.google.com/presentation/d/1-KOd7g1HkUgyi2zLJ0AKs6h2_lszsQkd/edit#slide=id.p5).

 ### Company Expenses